 Providers did not consistently review medical records carefully.
-We found deficiencies related to the provider not reviewing medication records and bloodsugar levels from finger-stick tests.
-We identified 10 deficiencies in cases related to poor or no review of medical records.68 The following are examples of significant deficiencies:
+We found deficiencies related to the provider not reviewing medication records and blood-sugar levels from finger-stick tests.
+We identified 10 deficiencies in cases related to poor or no review of medical records.
+66 The following are examples of significant deficiencies:

 In case 9, the provider sent a patient notification letter stating test results were "Normal or No Change."
-However, the chest X-ray
+However, the chest X-ray showed an enlarged heart and possible lung fibrosis, neither of which was normal.

-66 The blood pressure medication, a beta-blocker, can lower the blood pressure and heart rate.
+64 The blood pressure medication, a beta-blocker, can lower the blood pressure and heart rate.

-67 Deficiencies occurred in cases 9, 13, and 23.
+65 Deficiencies occurred in cases 9, 13, and 23.
 Case 9 had significant deficiencies.

-68 Deficiencies occurred in cases 9, 13, 16, 18, 20, and 21.
+66 Deficiencies occurred in cases 9, 13, 16, 18, 20, and 21.
 Cases 9, 13, and 20 had significant deficiencies.